IP-CAM/Shipping-invoice-to-pdf-Opencart-v.2.x/README.md

 #installation

-Make sure OpenCART has already installed VAMOD.
+Make sure OpenCART has already installed VQMOD.

 Install the XML file, then refresh and add permissions to the administrator group.
 Can be found under Sales / Orders.